substack/shoe/README.markdown

 --------------------------

 Return a readable/writable stream from the sockjs path `uri`.
-`uri` may be a full uri or just a path.
+`uri` may be a full uri or just a path. `uri` defaults to '/shoe'

 `shoe` will emit a `'connect'` event when the connection is actually open, (just like in [net](http://nodejs.org/api/net.html#net_net_connect_options_connectionlistener)). writes performed before the `'connect'` event will be buffered. passing in `cb` to shoe is a shortcut for `shoe(uri).on('connect', cb)`

 server methods